Neotropical otter: Subspecies

+A 2024 study found that the northern subspecies, L. l. annectens had a genome which were very different from the other four subspecies and separated these as the Northern Neotropical river otter or Mesoamerican river otter (L. annectens).

 Description

 The Neotropical otter is covered in a short, dark grayish-brown pelage.
 Fur color is lighter around the muzzle and throat.
 They possess a long wide tail, with short stout legs and fully webbed toes.
 Sexually dimorphic, the males are about 25% larger than the females.
 Its head-and-body length can range from 36–66 cm, plus a tail of 37–84 cm.
 Body mass of the otter generally ranges from 5 to 15 kilograms (11–33 pounds).
 Neotropical otters will communicate with nearby otters via scent marking.
 Communication may also occur via whistles, hums, and screeches.

 The dental formula seldom varies from that of Eurasian otters (Lutra lutra), except in the few cases of otters that have dental anomalies.
 Females and males have the same formula.
 The dental formula (for half the skull) is as follows: